ec-europa/atomium/README.md

 Atomium Foundation is based on the [Zurb Foundation framework](https://foundation.zurb.com/).
 Atomium Bartik is a fork on the Bartik core theme using the Atomium mechanisms.

-These sub-themes are providing examples of *preprocess* functions and templates so you can craft your own theme quickly.
+These sub-themes provide examples of *preprocess* functions and templates so you can craft your own theme quickly.

 [Go to top](#table-of-content)